Residents in St. Lucy are advised to boil their tap water until further notice from the Barbados Water Authority

 Foreign currency transactions

 When you use your credit or debit card outside Barbados, or purchase foreign currency at an authorised dealer, it triggers an outflow of foreign currency.
-This outflow of capital is subject to exchange controls regardless of the currency in which the account is denominated.
+This outflow of capital is subject to exchange controls.

 Please note Barbados Dollar accounts are liable to the 2% Foreign Exchange Fee on foreign currency purchases.
 This also applies to credit and debit card transactions that require foreign currency to settle the payment.
 The fee is calculated on the Barbados Dollar value of the transaction.